Configuration

 1. Create your first alias in aliases.json

-2. Use /addcommand reload to apply changes
+2. Use /cmd reload to apply changes

 3. Learn about Custom Syntax for advanced features